Dreamworld a ghost town on the first day of school holidays, chief executive steps down

 In comparison, when Deborah Thomas was appointed Ardent's chief executive in March 2015, the company's shares plummeted 18 per cent and more than $200 million was wiped off its market value.

-Shares for Ardent also plunged 22 per cent soon after the Thunder River Rapids incident, with the company losing $500 million off its market value.
+Shares for Ardent also plunged 22 per cent soon after the Thunder River Rapids tragedy, chopping $500 million off the company's market value.

 Despite the first two weeks of the coronial inquest tabling mountains of damning evidence against the Gold Coast theme park ranging from serious safety failures, lack of emergency training and outdated machinery — Ardent Leisure's share price has stayed relatively stable.

-After the October 2016 incident had wiped millions off Ardent Leisure's market value, the company made sure Dreamworld was no longer a major part of the company.
+After the October 2016 disaster wiped millions off Ardent Leisure's market value, the company made sure Dreamworld was no longer a major part of the company.

 Ardent is also the parent company of Main Event Entertainment, a US-based company that has close to 50 play centres and is now the Australian company's biggest revenue earner.